-The best museums and art
+and art galleries

-Spain was once the most powerful and
+Spain was once the most

 cultures.
 In bygone centuries, the great men and great families of

 Spain - like those in other parts of Europe - amassed considerable

 fortunes, and spent some of their money commissioning or acquiring

 works of art.
 The Catholic church in Spain was also a great patron of